COMPUTING SCIENCE GRADUATE STUDENTS

 Depth Requirement

-Thesis MSc students are required to demonstrate depth of knowledge in their research area through a thesis seminar and defense based on their independent work.
+Thesis MSc students are required to demonstrate depth of knowledge in their research area through a thesis seminar and defence based on their independent work.
 Students should consult with members of their supervisory committee, and formulate and submit a written thesis proposal for approval.
 This should not be done any later than the end of the third term semester.

 Project MSc students must choose an area of specialization and submit a project report.
 Project topics may include a comprehensive survey of the literature of some computing science related research areas; implementation and evaluation of existing techniques/algorithms; development of interesting software/hardware applications.